Specifying Formulas in a DAG

 node("D", type="binomial", formula= ~ -3 + A*log(0.5) + B*0.2)

 is valid syntax.
 Any function can be used in the place of log(), as long as it is a single function that is called on a beta-coefficient.
 It is also possible to use functions on the variables themselves.
 However, it is required to wrap them in a I() call.
 For example, using something like ~ -3 + log(A)*0.5 + B*0.2 would not work, but ~ -3 + I(log(A))*0.5 + B*0.2 is valid syntax.
+Although supported in most cases, we strongly advise against using function names with special characters.
+These might lead to weird errors when random effects or random slopes are also contained in the formula.

 Using Special Characters in formula